 The festín is a feast of food and drinks specially prepared for the altar.
 It allegedly loses all its essence after the night of Día de Muertos because the spirits absorb its flavors.
 The festín is usually made up of the favorite dishes of the honored deceased.
 Popular foods include the typical Mexican dishes such as tamales, mole, pumpkin sweets and the so-called pan de muerto (bread of the dead).

 The feast even includes drinks: Water is a must, but you can also offer a bottle of tequila or mezcal.
 The food placed on the altar is for the dead, but the remainders are also used to entertain the family gathered around for the celebration.

 This figurine is normally only present on altars for children as a toy.
 The itzcuintli is one of the three breeds of Mexican dogs that existed before the arrival of the Spaniards (along with the xoloitzcuintli and the tlalchich), was said to be a spirit guide to the world of the dead.

 7. Papel Picado

-Papel picado literally means “perforated paper” and is a type of artisanal work made out of tissue paper, punctured with different death-related motifs.
+Papel picado literally means “perforated paper,” and it’s an artisanal work made out of tissue paper, punctured with different death-related motifs.
 They’re used as decoration and tend to be in many bright colors.
-Each one has a meaning: Purple is connected to the Catholic religion, orange is a color of mourning, blue represents water, green for life, red for blood, white for purity and black for the underworld.
+Each one has a meaning: Purple is connected to the Catholic religion, orange is a color of mourning, blue is for water, green for life, red for blood, white for purity and black for the underworld.

 8. Pan De Muerto (Bread Of The Dead)